getify/Functional-Light-JS/apB.md

 But we're basically ending this book with a brief glimpse at monads, whereas most other FP literature kinda almost starts with monads!
 I do not encounter in my "functional light" programming much of a need to think explicitly in terms of monads, so that's why this material is more bonus than main core.
 But that's not to say monads aren't useful or prevalent -- they very much are.

 There's a bit of a joke around the JavaScript FP world that pretty much everybody has to write their own tutorial or blog post on what a monad is, like the writing of it alone is some rite-of-passage.
 Over the years, monads have variously been depicted as burritos and all sorts of other wacky conceptual abstractions.
 I hope there's none of that silly business going on here.

+> A monad is just a monoid in the category of endofunctors.

+We started the preface with this quote, so it seems fitting we come back to it here.
+But no, we won't be talking about monoids, endofunctors, or category theory.
+So, that quote is not only condescending, but totally unhelpful.

-My only hope for what you get out of this discussion is to not be scared of the term or the concept anymore -- I have been, for years! -- and to be able to recognize them when you see them.
+My only hope for what you get out of this discussion is to not be scared of the term monad or the concept anymore -- I have been, for years! -- and to be able to recognize them when you see them.
 You might, just maybe, even use them on occassion.

 ## Type